ZeenatLawal/first-rails-app/README.md

 # First rails app
-> Created my first rails app
+> Created my first rails app, ran the installation and deployed with heroku.

 ## Built With